-- 4.2.13.
-Managers identified in the Scheme of Delegation conduct the third and final formal stage of the Disciplinary Procedure.
-Please refer to Disciplinary Outcomes. - 4.2.14.
-A Disciplinary Hearing is held at which the Presiding Officer will make a decision based on the balance of probabilities.
-All decisions fall within the band of reasonable responses which a reasonable employer might take - 4.2.15.
-The Presiding Officer is supported by an HR representative at this hearing. - 4.2.16.
-You have the right to be accompanied and present your case in response to the issues.
+4.4.1.
+Managers identified in the Scheme of Delegation conduct the third and final formal stage of the Disciplinary Procedure which may result in a dismissal or an alternative sanction/sanctions in place of dismissal.
+Please refer to Disciplinary Outcomes.

+- 4.4.2.
+A Disciplinary Hearing (Stage 3) is held at which the Presiding Officer will make a decision based on the balance of probabilities.
+All decisions fall within the band of reasonable responses which a reasonable employer might take - 4.4.3.
+The Presiding Officer is supported by an HR representative at this hearing. - 4.4.4.
+You have a statutory right to be accompanied by a DWFRS colleague or recognised Trade Union Official and present your case in response to the issues.
 It is an individual's responsibility to identify and engage with who accompanies them to the hearing.
-Individuals are strongly encouraged to arrange accompaniment at a Stage 3 hearing to ensure they have appropriate support. - 4.2.17.
-Where there has been a failure to meet the required improvements or in serious cases, at the first offence, the Presiding Officer conducting the Disciplinary Hearing may decide to award a sanction other than dismissal as well as a final warning. - 4.2.18.
-When a final written warning has been given and there are no improvements it may be considered appropriate to dismiss you with notice.
-Statutory notice is given in accordance with the Employment Rights Act 1996. - 4.2.19.
-Where gross misconduct is proven on the balance of probability, you can be summarily dismissed without notice. - 4.2.20.
-You have the right to appeal against dismissal and are given details of the Appeals Procedure.
+Individuals are encouraged to arrange accompaniment at the hearing to ensure they have appropriate support. - 4.4.5.
+Where there is a failure to improve performance or change behaviour in the timescale set at the second formal stage, you may be required to attend a further hearing at Stage 3 and may be issued with a further sanction up to dismissal.
+When a final written warning has been given and there are no improvements or where further misconduct occurs it may be considered appropriate to dismiss you with notice.
+Statutory notice is given in accordance with the Employment Rights Act 1996. - 4.4.6.
+Where gross misconduct is proven on the balance of probability, you can be summarily dismissed without notice. - 4.4.7.
+You have the statutory right to appeal against dismissal and are given details of the Appeals Procedure.

-4.3.
+4.5.
 The Investigation Process

-- 4.2.21.
-At the start of the investigation process, a risk assessment is completed to identify control measures that may be required during the investigation, which may include suspension from work. - 4.2.22.
-Where there is an allegation of bullying and harassment, an HR Case Manager determines whether a management enquiry will be carried out using the Bullying and Harassment procedure or whether a formal investigation using the Discipline procedure is required.
+- 4.5.1.
+Prior to the investigation process, a Discipline Assessment Form is completed.
+This will determine whether a formal investigation is required, the allegations, and whether a risk assessment for suspension should be undertaken. - 4.5.2.
+If required, a risk assessment (HR041) for suspension is completed to identify control measures that may be required during the investigation, which may include suspension from work. - 4.5.3.
+Where there is an allegation of bullying and harassment, an HR Case Manager determines whether a management enquiry will be carried out using the Bullying and Harassment procedure or whether a formal investigation using the Discipline procedure is required. - 4.5.4.
+Where a management enquiry has taken place as a result of an allegation of bullying and harassment, the complainant is informed when the enquiry has been completed and advised of next steps, including whether or not disciplinary action (at Stage 1, 2 or 3) will be progressed. - 4.5.5.
+The investigating officer will: - collect and document facts and take statements/records of interviews from you or other individuals where they have either been a source of the issue or have been involved in or witnessed the allegations. - explain the roles of those present and inform all parties of the purpose of the investigative meeting.

-- 4.2.23.
-Where a management enquiry has taken place as a result of an allegation of bullying and harassment, the complainant is informed when the enquiry has been completed and advised of next steps, including whether or not disciplinary action will be progressed. - 4.2.24.
-The investigating officer will: - collect and document facts and take statements/records of interviews from staff or other individuals where they have either been a source of the issue or have been involved in or witnessed the allegations. - arrange for you to be invited to an investigative meeting(s).
-You will be advised of your right to be accompanied by a Trades Union official or a member of DWFRS staff during the investigation. - explain the roles of those present and inform all parties of the purpose of the investigative meeting. - emphasise this is not a Disciplinary Hearing but make it clear that notes of the discussion may be used to decide any disciplinary action and may be used at a Disciplinary Hearing. - stress the importance of confidentiality throughout proceedings.
+- emphasise this is not a Disciplinary Hearing but make it clear that notes of the discussion may be used to decide any disciplinary action and may be used at a Disciplinary Hearing. - stress the importance of confidentiality throughout proceedings.

-4.4.
+4.6.
 Action on Completion of Investigation